emnify/product-docs/docs/graphql/using-graphiql.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# How to use the GraphiQL IDE
+# Use the GraphiQL IDE

 So you can experiment with the emnify GraphQL API, we've set up an [in-browser GraphiQL IDE](https://graphql-playground.emnify.net/).